Svika Pick: Music career

 In 1972, he entered a tune for the Shema prayer in the Chassidic Song Festival.
 The tune violated Jewish law by repeating lines of the prayer.

 Pick was one of Israel's leading pop singers in the 1970s, and was named "Israeli male singer of the year" by Kol Israel every year from 1977 to 1980.
 He played a lead part in the Hebrew version of the musical Hair in the early 1970s.

-In 1998 Pick wrote the song "Diva" with lyricist Yoav Ginai and performed by Dana International, which won the Eurovision Song Contest.
+Pick wrote the song "Diva" with lyricist Yoav Ginai and performed by Dana International, which won the Eurovision Song Contest 1998.
 He also wrote songs for several other Eurovision contestants.
-In 2002 he reunited with Ginai to write the "Light a Candle" for Sarit Hadad, who represented Israel in Eurovision 2002.
+In 2002 he reunited with Ginai to write the "Light a Candle" for Sarit Hadad, who represented Israel in the Eurovision Song Contest 2002.
 That year, Habima Theater staged a musical called Mary Lou based on Pick's old hits.
 In 2009, this musical was made into the television series Tamid Oto Chalom (or Mary Lou), directed by Eytan Fox.